anouarbensaad/honeypot-iot/README.md

 # HTTP-Honeypot
-This tool is a HTTP server in Python which logs HackerIP and all the tracing he does combinations into a Logfile then a database.
+This tool is a HTTP server in Python which logs HackerIP and all the tracing he does into a Logfile then a database.

 #Requirements